Fred I. Ziegler Sr. – Georgetown

 Dean A. Miller – Clinton (Independence Twp.)

 Dean A. Miller, 93 of Clinton (Independence Twp.) passed Wednesday afternoon, March 11, 2026 at Apple Blossom, Moon twp.
 Born June 3, 1932 in Aliquippa, he was a son of the late James A. & Florence (Cain) Miller.
 He was a lifetime member of the Mt.
-Olivet EPC; Aliquippa and the proud owner/operator of Miller Brothers trucking and farm.
+Olivet EPC; Aliquippa and one of the proud owners and operators of Miller Brothers trucking and farm.
 Continue reading

 Dolores Jean Blake – Georgetown